 \subsection{Tied and bonded DP tangle equivalence}

 \textit{Tied links} were introduced in \cite{AJ1} as generalization of links in $S^3$.
 A tied link is a classical link equipped with `ties'.
-A tie connects two points of the link and behaves like a phantom: its ends can slide along the arcs that it connects, passing across any other parts of the link without obstruction, see left-hand illustration of Fig.~\ref{tbmove}, where a tie is depicted as red spring.
+A tie connects two points of the link and behaves like a phantom: its ends can slide along the arcs that it connects, passing across any other parts of the link without obstruction, see left-hand illustration of Figure~\ref{tbmove}, where a tie is depicted as red spring.
 There are further the rules that: two ties joining the same pair of components merge into one tie, and ties joining points of the same component can be deleted or introduced at will.
 Hence, a set of ties in a link diagram provides a combinatorial structure for defining a partition of the set of components of the link, by considering two components of the tied link to belong to the same partition subset if there is a tie connecting them.
-Then, {\it tied link isotopy} is defined as ambient isotopy between the underlying links (ignoring the ties), taking also into consideration that the set of ties in the links define the same partition of the set of components.
-In terms of diagrams we have planar isotopy and the Reidemeister moves together with local moves involving ties, as illustrated in Figs.~\ref{tbmove},~\ref{bmoves} and \ref{fmoves}, where the orange springs represent ties.
+Then, \textit{tied link isotopy} is defined as ambient isotopy between the underlying links (ignoring the ties), taking also into consideration that the set of ties in the links define the same partition of the set of components.
+In terms of diagrams we have planar isotopy and the Reidemeister moves together with local moves involving ties, as illustrated in Figures~\ref{tbmove} and \ref{tightiso_top}, where the orange springs represent ties.